muhammad6535/ASP.Net-Core-MVC-Template-Project-With-EntityFrameworks-auto-migrations-/README.md

 We welcome contributions from the community to improve this template project.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Thank you for choosing this ASP.Net Core MVC Template Project with Entity Framework Auto-Migrations.
-We hope it accelerates your development process and makes building ASP.Net Core applications with Entity Framework more straightforward.

 Happy coding!